-There is a general lack of support for knowledge brokering across European health systems.
-Four sets of interrelated issues contribute to this problem.
+There is a general lack of attention given to 'what to do next' to advance knowledge brokering in many European countries' health systems.
+Four sets of interrelated issues can contribute to this problem within any given country's health system.

-1. Lack of use of health systems information in policy-making
+1. Untapped potential for health systems information to inform policy-making

-While there is a considerable body of health systems information being generated, it is often not being used as a key input in the policy-making process.
-The BRIDGE systematic review highlights several examples of health systems information: not being used at all, being only partially used, being used to address one feature of an issue, or being used to justify already taken - political - decisions.
-In other examples, health systems information is being used instrumentally rather than to change how people think about and approach a problem, potential options to address it and ways to implement any or all options.
+While there is a considerable body of health systems information being generated within most European countries, it is often not being used as a key input in the policy-making process.
+The BRIDGE systematic review highlights several examples of health systems information: not being used at all, being only partially used, being used to address one feature of an issue, being used to justify already taken - political - decisions, or being used instrumentally rather than to change how people think about and approach problems, options and implementation.

-One reason why health systems information is not being used as frequently or optimally as it might, is that it is just one of many factors that can influence policy-making processes.
-We must also recognize that policy-makers and stakeholders may not value health systems information or deem it relevant to the issues they face.
+Health systems information may not be used as frequently or optimally as it might because it is just one of many factors that can influence policy-making processes or because policy-makers and stakeholders may not value health systems information or deem it relevant to the issues they face.